 WestMIGuides Stock Photo

-Enjoy the PM River on a Canoe or Kayak
+Enjoy the Pere Marquette River on a Canoe or Kayak

 The Pere Marquette is an extremely popular river for canoeists.
 The moderately fast current, the clear water, the low degree of stream bank development, have all helped to make this river a mecca for those who canoe or kayak.